sagiegurari/cargo-make/README.md

 <a name="usage-env"></a>
 ### Environment Variables
-`cargo-make` enabled the definition of environmental variables in several ways, which can later be accessed throughout task execution.
+`cargo-make` enabled the definition of environment variables in several ways, which can later be accessed throughout task execution.

-Because environmental variables play a significant role in `cargo-make`, it provides multiple declarative ways to provide them at different levels of granularity.
+Because environment variables play a significant role in `cargo-make`, it provides multiple declarative ways to provide them at different levels of granularity.

 * [Declaration](#env-declaration)
 * [Global Configuration](#usage-env-config)